RolandBota/RolandBota/README.md

 My name is Roland Bota.

- I’m looking to collaborate on Software Projects .
+ I’m working on Software Projects .
 - 🤔 I’m looking for help with AI .
 - 💬 Ask me about for problems in hardware and software .
 - 📫 How to reach me: roland.bota@edu.techstarter.de .